 Learn more about using the soft box method by reading this article: USING A SOFTBOX TO CREATE AN ALL WHITE BACKDROP FOR HEADSHOTS | GAVIN HOEY

-8. Foam Core Board
+8. Foam Core Board as White Backdrop

 For smaller applications, like product photography, using 30×40 white foam core board from your local craft store is one of the most economical ways you can go.
 I actually buy it in bulk on Amazon and use it whenever I do any table top photography.
 As long as you have 3 to 4 sheets you can build yourself a little backdrop box.